CoffeeBeforeArch/the_optimizing_compiler/src/chapter_1.md

 This book assumes that the reader is familiar with C++ and the basic steps of compilation.
 Additionally, the reader should have a basic understanding of how assembly looks/functions.

 However, this book takes a practical apprach to reading and understanding assembly.
-We will not be examining every line of assembly in our executables,  and trying to find out exactly what it's for.
-What we will be doing is extracting the important snippets, and analyzing them in detail.
+We will not be examining every line of assembly in every example.
+What we will be doing is extracting the important snippets, and analyzing them in detail, similar to who you would approach trying to understand a large codebase you are unfamiliar with.